learn-co-curriculum/dsc-probability-density-function/README.md

 This is a typical probability pass function statement, where one bar or bin is associated with a fixed probability.
 The reason why we were able to do this, is because we _binned_ the temperatures.

-When looking at Probability Density Functions, however, you need to be **very** careful when reading probability density functions, especially when it comes to exact numbers.
+When interpreting Probability Density Functions, you need to be **very** careful about determining probabilities for certain events, especially when it comes to exact numbers of events occurring.
 For example, think about this: if we have a very high tech thermometer, what is the probability that the temperature in NYC on June 1 is _exactly_ 80 Degrees?

 $$P(\text{Temp}=80)$$